 How to not waste food

 Take a few minutes to write out a week’s worth of dinners.
 Start with what’s already on hand.
-Think about how leftovers can play into lunches, snacks or other meals.
+Think about leftovers for lunches, snacks or other meals.
 Create a grocery list based on your plan.

 Buy the food you need now.
 Eat the food you planned.
 You’ll be rewarded with a clean conscience, a healthier planet and a fatter wallet.

-Veggies make delicious stew, mashed potatoes thicken any stock.
+Veggies past their prime can still make delicious soups and stews.
+Leftover mashed potatoes thicken any stock.

 Freezing food takes only takes a moment and extends the life of what isn’t getting eaten right away.